casper-army/casperarmy-docs/docs/tutorial-extras/manage-docs-versions.md

 The `docs` folder is copied into `versioned_docs/version-1.0` and `versions.json` is created.

-Your docs now have 2 versions:
+Your docs now have 2 versions test:

 - `1.0` at `http://localhost:3000/docs/` for the version 1.0 docs
 - `current` at `http://localhost:3000/docs/next/` for the **upcoming, unreleased docs**